-In the Arctic, a complex mosaic composed of ice, snow, leads, melt ponds and open water is characterizing the surface of ice-infested waters (Nicolaus 2013, Katlein 2015, Katlein 2016, Oziel 2018).
+In the Arctic, a complex mosaic composed of ice, snow, leads, melt ponds and open water characterizes the surface of ice-infested waters (Nicolaus 2013, Katlein 2015, Katlein 2016, Oziel 2018).
 There, phytoplankton is exposed to a highly variable light regime while drifting under these features (e.g. Lange 2017).
-Estimating primary production of phytoplankton under sea-ice requires an adequate approach that captures this large-area variability in the light field.
+Estimating primary production of phytoplankton under sea ice requires an approach that is adequate to capture this large-area variability in the light field.
 In situ incubations at single locations of seawater samples inoculated with 14C or 13C are not appropriate because they reflect primary production under local light conditions, which is not representative of the range of irradiance experienced by drifting phytoplankton over a large area.
-One classical approach that is more adequate consists in conducting on-deck simulated 24h incubations of seawater samples inoculated with 14C or 13C and applying the average light attenuation at the depths of sample collections, using natural illumination and neutral filters.
-An alternative approach consists in calculating primary production using modelled or measured daily time series of incident irradiance, sea ice transmittance, and in-water vertical attenuation coefficients, combined with photosynthetic parameters determined on P vs. E curves measured with short (< 2h) incubations of seawater samples inoculated with 14C.
+One classical approach that is more adequate consists in conducting on-deck simulated 24-hour incubations of seawater samples inoculated with 14C or 13C and applying the average light attenuation at the depths of sample collections, using natural illumination and neutral filters.
+An alternative approach consists in calculating primary production using modelled or measured daily time series of incident irradiance, sea ice transmittance and in-water vertical attenuation coefficients, combined with photosynthetic parameters determined on P vs. E curves measured with short (under two hours) incubations of seawater samples inoculated with 14C.
 Both approaches require that the vertical profile of the irradiance experienced by drifting phytoplankton be appropriately determined, which is challenging due to surface heterogeneity.
 Traditionally, one or very few Ed(z) profiles are measured at discrete locations under sea ice e.g. (Mundy 2009).
 Such measurements, however, do not capture the variability induced by sea ice features.
 In recent studies, to better document the spatial variability of Ed(z), radiometers were attached to either remotely operated vehicles (ROV) (Katlein 2015) or a Surface and Under-Ice Trawl (SUIT), a net developed for deployment in ice-covered waters, typically behind an icebreaker (Lange 2017).
-Both a ROV and a SUIT allow a better description of the light field right under sea ice, which is more appropriate for determining average irradiance experienced by drifting phytoplankton.
+Both an ROV and a SUIT allow a better description of the light field right under sea ice, which is more appropriate for determining average irradiance experienced by drifting phytoplankton.
 Such under-ice measurements can then be combined with averaged Kd values to propagate light at depth.